How do hospitality venues create memorable guest experiences?

 4. Train staff as memory-makers.

 They don’t just serve.
 They read the room.
-Acknowledge regulars.
+Recognize regular customers..
 Spot celebration cues.
 The smallest recognition can be the difference between “we went out” and “we felt at home.”

 5. Keep consistency across locations.